 Google has finally launched the much-awaited Pixel and Pixel 2, and they come with a lovely little surprise – the eSIM.
 This is an in-built SIM card within your device which can be used for device authentication and for making calls or mobile data.
 Until the launch, this technology was reserved for LTE-equipped tablets, smartwatches and other cellular wearables.
-Having entered the smartphone domain, it has the potential to revolutionise the telecom industry.
+Having entered the smartphone domain, it has the potential to revolutionize the telecom industry.

 What is the eSIM?